DrCoolzic/esphome-docs/components/sc16is75x.rst

 .. role:: raw-html-m2r(raw)
    :format: html

-The SC16IS75X component allows you to use SC16IS750 (`Datasheet <https://www.nxp.com/docs/en/data-sheet/SC16IS740_750_760.pdf>`__) or SC16IS752 (`Datasheet <https://www.nxp.com/docs/en/data-sheet/SC16IS752_SC16IS762.pdf>`__)
+The SC16IS75X component allows you to use either SC16IS750 (`Datasheet <https://www.nxp.com/docs/en/data-sheet/SC16IS740_750_760.pdf>`__) or SC16IS752 (`Datasheet <https://www.nxp.com/docs/en/data-sheet/SC16IS752_SC16IS762.pdf>`__)
 chips or breakout-boards in ESPHome.

-The SC16IS750 is a slave I²C chip that provides a single-channel UART while the SC16IS752 provides a dual-channel UART.
-Both models offers 8 additional programmable GPIO pins.
+The SC16IS750 is a slave I²C chip that provides a single-channel UART and 8 additional programmable GPIO pins.
+The SC16IS752 provides a dual-channel UART and 8 additional programmable GPIO pins.

 .. figure:: images/sc16is750-bd.png
   :align: center